SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/README.md

 To do this, you would require a struct data type with the keyword `struct` and give it multiple properties. ([Learn about structs here](https://docs.soliditylang.org/en/latest/types.html#structs))

 For this tutorial, these would be the variables that you would store in the struct:
-1. owner - This would store the address of the owner of a particular seed.
+1. `owner` - This would store the address of the owner of a particular seed.
 It is of the address type
-2. seedName - This stores the name of the seed. it is of type string.
+2. `seedName` - This stores the name of the seed. it is of type string.
-3. seedImgUrl - This stores the image url of the seed, it is of type string.
+3. `seedImgUrl` - This stores the image url of the seed, it is of type string.
-4. seedDetails - This stores the description of the seed, it is of type string.
+4. `seedDetails` - This stores the description of the seed, it is of type string.
-5. seedLocation - This stores the location of the seeed, it is of type string.
+5. `seedLocation` - This stores the location of the seeed, it is of type string.
-6. price - This stores the price of the seed.
+6. `price` - This stores the price of the seed.
 It is a number so its of type uint.
-7. email - This stores the email of the seller of that seed, it is of type string.
+7. `email` - This stores the email of the seller of that seed, it is of type string.

-next we would create another model called PurchasedSeedInfo.
+next, we would create another model called PurchasedSeedInfo.
 This model will be used later by a map to store seeds being purchased.

 ```solidity
 // creating a struct to store purchased seed details.